 Architect Grega Vezjak has a practice in Bilje, near Nova Gorica, Slovenia.
 Member of the Slovenian Chamber of Architecture and Spatial Planning.
 Focused on tailor-made residential, public and memorial architecture.

 List of works include New Zealand’s national monument Canterbury Earthquake National Memorial – Oi Manawa, Montessori kindergarten in Bilje, Local community building in Cezsoca.
-Currently working, among other projects, on the Vietnam Memorial Tri An Monument to be build in Louisville, USA.
+Currently working, among other projects, on the Vietnam Veterans Memorial Tri An Monument to be build in Louisville, USA.

 Grega Vezjak was born in 1981 and grew up in Bilje, Slovenia.
 After graduation in 2007 at Faculty of Architecture, University of Ljubljana, he worked in architectural firms, collaborating on a variety of projects from large commercial high rise building to smaller residential and community projects in both public and private sector.
 In 2013 he became a member of the Slovenian Chamber of Architecture and Spatial Planning (ZAPS) and began working as a sole practitioner.